pceeb/homework-9-hamarkovic/README.md

 PM: No, I don't see the motivation for the program.
 There are references.

-FG: No, I don't see the motivation for the program.
-Dependencies and references are not really cited.
+FG: The motivations could be explained a bit further - for instance, add a specific example of a project the program could be used for.
+Dependencies are cited clearly.

 ---